 - It is good to start thinking about lifestyle changes you may need to make

-Your baby in week 3
+Your baby at 3 weeks pregnant

 Three weeks into your pregnancy, and you might be wondering just how this little miracle occurred (as in the science bit – we'll assume you know the other part!).